The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 Parenteral preparations are sterile pharmaceuticals administered to the human body by injection.

-Fluid therapy with crystalloid solutions is used to resuscitate patients who are hypovolemic, correct the free water deficit in the case of dehydrated patients.
+Fluid therapy with crystalloid solutions is used to renew hypovolemic patients and correct the free water deficit in the case of dehydrated patients.

 Replace ongoing fluid losses and meet fluid requirements for patients who cannot take fluids by mouth.